len-sla/ocr_tesseract/README.md

 Simplest is PyPDF2.
 another pdfminer
 and last PyMuPDF  which I like most all were suggested by [DIDA ](https://dida.do/de/blog/text-aus-pdf-dateien-extrahieren ) team in their tools review. <br>
-PyPDF2 and pdfminer were installed without problems though PyMuPDF was really stubborn especially if you ws not willing to do mess in your python environment uner Ubuntu 18.
+PyPDF2 and pdfminer were installed without problems though PyMuPDF was really stubborn especially if you ws not willing to do mess in your python environment under Ubuntu 18.
-As usual with help docker arrived and one of the python slim images as a base.
-Content of Dockerfile_pdf_tools file below
+Docker helped and one of the python slim images as a base.
+Content of Dockerfile_pdf_tools file o create image  is below

 ```
 FROM python:3.9.7-slim-bullseye